 2. Near real time data forensics

-The next step is gathering information in ‘near’ real time – without directly interacting with a test taker or a proctor.
-A candidate flag will be applied at the end of the test.
+Near real-time data forensics involves using automated tools to analyze data from various sources, including test taker data, online proctoring data, and test center data.
+This approach helps security teams to identify potential security issues, such as proxy testing or stolen test content, and identifies security issues by analyzing data as it is collected.
+A test taker flag will be applied at the end of the test.
 There will then be an option to withhold a test result based on whether the flags raised exceed a preset criteria or threshold.

 3. Real time data forensics